Luxcium/image-pipeline/src/AI_agent_guidance.md

 This file serves as a placeholder for AI agent guidance related to the TypeScript code.
 Detailed instructions and guidelines will be provided here to assist AI agents in understanding and interacting with the codebase.

+For detailed instructions, please refer to the `.github/copilot-instructions.md` file.

 ## GitHub Copilot Instructions

 Welcome to the team, GitHub Copilot!
 Your primary directive is to maintain a hyperaware, stateful workspace that captures the essence of our team's intellectual journey.
 Follow these instructions to get started: